MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 - For servers that have hyperthreading enabled, the MAXDOP value shouldn't exceed the number of physical processors.
 - For servers that have NUMA configured and hyperthreading enabled, the MAXDOP value shouldn't exceed the number of physical processors per NUMA node.

-You can monitor the number of parallel workers by querying sys.dm_os_tasks.
+You can monitor the number of parallel workers by querying `select * from sys.dm_os_tasks`.

-The hardware configuration of this server was an HP Blade G6 with 24 core processors and 196 GB of RAM.
+In this example, the hardware configuration of the server was an HP Blade G6 with 24 core processors and 196 GB of RAM.
 The instance hosting the Operations Manager database had a MAXMEM setting of 64 GB.
 After performing the suggested optimizations in this section, performance improved.
 However, a query parallelism bottleneck still persisted.
 After testing different values, the most optimal performance was found by setting MAXDOP=4.

 ### Initial database sizing